 When a customer calls a company, call priority queuing ensures most of the issues that need resolution are completed using the self-service menu or immediately directed to an agent.
 If there is a long wait time, the IVR will list the self-service options that are available for customers.
 Call center automations allow customers to serve their own needs without needing to wait for a call center agent.
 The IVR will also offer a callback if the self-service options are not adequate for the call.

-Through reaching out to existing customers and leads, outbound IVR sends automated texts or make calls with updates.
+Through reaching out to existing customers and leads, outbound IVR sends automated texts or makes calls with updates.

 For those products that customers use every day, there’s a lot of potential feedback to give and receive.
 Outbound IVR gives them a chance to have their voice heard and get in touch without an effort, improving their experience.